Cavcode/darksun/docs/tools.md

     *Note:  Each command line utility displays your current folder in a different way, but it should be obvious where you are.
 Use the command `dir` to see what folders are in your current directory, `cd ..` to move backward one level in the folder structure, or `cd <folder_name>` to move to another folder.*

+4. Add your username and e-mail to the Git configuration file.
+This is required if you want to submit content to the repository.
+This not the user name you used to [create an account on GitHub](#github-account) in the previous section.
+It's just your name.
+This value and your email will be automatically attached to all commits that are pushed to the remote repository.
+In your command line client, type the following:

+    ```
+    git config --global user.name "<your name>"
+    git config --global user.email "<your.email@address.com>"
+    ```

-4. Clone the forked repository you created when you were making your GitHub account.
+5. Clone the forked repository you created when you were making your GitHub account.
 To do this, type the following into your command line:
     ```
     git clone https://github.com/<your_user_name>/darksun.git
     ```
     and press enter.
 If you correctly entered the repository address, you should see some activity and reports showing copied files.
 These files are being copied from your forked repository to your computer.

-5. Add an upstream to your forked repository so you can retrieve updates from the primary module repository.
+6. Add an upstream to your forked repository so you can retrieve updates from the primary module repository.
 Since you are not working on the primary repository, any updates to the primary repository will not automatically update to the fork you're working on.
 If you want to retrieve updates from the primary repository to ensure you always have the most recent data, you need to add an upstream to your local repository.
 On the command line, type the following:
     ```
     git remote add upstream https://github.com/tinygiant98/darksun.git
     ```